 In addition to working next to brilliant women, ModernWell membership often provides front row access to amazing authors such as Dani Shapiro, Ingrid Fetell Lee, and most recently, Valerie Jarrett.
 Ms. Jarrett was a senior advisor for President Obama throughout his two terms in office, and the moment I learned she would be coming to our workspace, I reserved my ticket for her presentation.

 In the days leading up to the book event, I realized that the I Am True talisman was a natural fit to her story.
-I decided to make an I AMuleT for her and hoped I be able to share it with her.
-Since there was no formal meet and greet advertised, I asked Julie Burton*, the owner and creator of ModernWell, if there might be an opportunity for me to give Ms. Jarrett a small gift.
-She didn’t know for certain, but told me she’d ask.
+I decided to make an I AMulet for her and hoped I would be able to give it to her personally.
+Since there was no formal meet and greet advertised, I asked Julie Burton*, the owner and creator of ModernWell, if there might be an opportunity for me to present Ms. Jarrett with a small gift.
+Julie didn’t know for certain, but told me she’d ask.

 The event was well attended, but not overcrowded.
 I arrived a little early, eventually finding a spot to sit that wasn’t too far toward the front or the back.
 But, before I could settle in, Julie was at my elbow saying, “follow me!”

 …and was led back to meet Ms. Jarrett!
 She was kind in sharing some time with me, even speaking briefly about life outside of her memoir.
 She graciously accepted my gift, offering me a hug in return!

 I couldn’t have asked for anything more.